terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ### 6.2 - API calls

-To examplify the aforementioned philosphy, let's look at how our DeepL app works when it comes to transling documents.
+To exemplify the aforementioned philosphy, let's look at how our DeepL app works when it comes to transling documents.
 To familiarize yourself, you can read what the [DeepL API says about translating documents](https://developers.deepl.com/docs/api-reference/document).
 Here is the TLDR;

 - Call the `/document` endpoint to upload the document.
 - Repeatedly call the endpoint to check the document status.